-- Case management: An assigned Support Coach who will help balance the competing demands of a college student, both on and off campus. - Program support: Workshops and training regarding academic success, including tutoring by Learning Specialists in writing, math and CIS courses, career development, leadership development, life skills, and mentorship. - Social support: Identification of and assistance with basic needs and health and wellness resources.
+- 1. Coaching: An assigned Support Coach to help balance the demands of college life on and off campus. - 2.
+Program Support: Academic support, including tutoring in writing, math, and computer literacy, as well as career exposure, leadership development, life skills, and mentorship. - 3.
+Social Support: Assistance with basic needs and social services, including mental health and wellness resources.